mtdickey/mtdickey.github.io/_posts/2020-04-20-colts_rivers.md

 Since the draft is coming up, the Colts roster is still in flux.
 Let's say they pick up a couple of receivers (hopefully Michael Pittman Jr., as this [mock draft](https://coltswire.usatoday.com/2020/04/20/2020-nfl-mock-draft-indianapolis-colts-final-7-round-projections-trades/) predicts, or Tee Higgins) and T.Y.
 Hilton can avoid injuries this year.
 If the Colts average receiver value increases by 2, we can expect a value of 17 out of Rivers, tied for his 3rd best season of his career.

 In conclusion, it's tough to say how Rivers will play with the Colts this year.
-While he will have the best collective offensive line of his career, the receiving corp is currently not up-to-par with the Chargers, and his past results with Frank Reich are not encouraging.
+While he will have the best collective offensive line of his career, the receiving corps are currently not up-to-par with the Chargers, and his past results with Frank Reich are not encouraging.
 Based on a simplistic analysis, we can expect a relatively average year from Rivers if the offensive line and receivers stay where they are.
 Although, the Colts would be smart to pick a receiver early in this year's draft to set Philip up for success.